 Click on Store Chain.

 14) Highlight chain SR95 in the COGO Navigator and click the describe button.
 Review the chain description.
-Check to make sure the end station is 347+89.04.

 15) You can close the Horizontal Alignment Generator menu bar and tool box since we are finished with them.